Are you feeling Overwhelmed?

 - Here are a few extra bonuses: Have your moment, have a good ole cry, or have a really good laugh.
 One of the individuals I spoke to had intentionally called me to get her a good cry in but I ended up making her laugh so hard that she decided that a cry wasn’t what she needed but it was a good laugh.

 Before I go, here is a post I found when preparing for this week’s post: Ten Bible verses for when you feel overwhelmed.
 I hope you enjoy them.

-If this post has been helpful, please be sure to share your thoughts in the comment section.
+If this post has been helpful, please be sure to share your thoughts in the comment section and on my facebook page.
 Also, feel free to share what has worked for you when you are overwhelmed.

 Until Next Time…

 Leave me a comment below on your thoughts about today’s post.